Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* If the User gets a Question incorrect, they are Shown the correct Answer
+* If the User gets a Question incorrect, they are shown the correct Answer

 <br>